- Precast concrete is poured into a reusable mould or ‘form’, cured in a controlled environment, then lifted into place.

 Recycled aggregate and steel can and are commonly used in precast concrete.
 Designers should specify their inclusion to ensure best outcomes.
-Waste materials (such as slag and fly ash) that would otherwise be used in landfill should also be specified and used.
+Waste materials (such as slag and fly ash) that would otherwise be sent to landfill should also be specified and used.
 These methods can reduce cost while adding to concrete strength.

 Controlled mix environments and curing options can overcome water absorption problems associated with the use of recycled aggregate.
 Stormwater and rainwater can be used in the precast concrete mix design, thereby reducing mains water consumption and allowing highly alkaline wastewater to be recycled into the mix.

 Precast concrete methods favour the reuse of formwork, and off-site manufacturing allows most manufacturing waste to be recycled.
-Precise quantification and dimensioning further reduce waste.
+Precise quantification and dimensioning further reduces waste.

-Each of the two most common production methods — precast (poured off site and transported to site) and tilt-up (poured on site) — has advantages and disadvantages.
-Choice is determined by site access, availability of local precasting facilities, the standard of finishes and design requirements.
+The 2 most common production methods — precast (poured offsite and transported to site) and tilt-up (poured on site) — each has advantages and disadvantages.
+Your choice should be determined by site access, availability of local precasting facilities, the standard of finishes and design requirements.

 Design and detailing

-Lifting is generally the most critical design load and dominates the design of the panel in most situations.
+Lifting is generally the most critical design consideration and dominates the design of the panel in most situations.

 The design and planning phases of a precast or tilt-up project are among the most crucial for its success.
 The entire design and construction procedure for the building must be worked out in advance of the first pour and factored into the design of each panel including size (casting table or space and transportability), detailed set-out of services, lifting and temporary bracing inserts, and lifting procedures (erection sequence, crane positions and lateral bracing).